Policies and Procedures Regarding: General Employee Conduct

 1. AHC Staff shall wear their name badge at all times while on duty.
 Lost or damaged badges are to be reported to Administrative Office Personnel for replacement.
 AHC Staff are never to allow anyone to use their badge, and Staff are to return their badge & lanyard to the Administrative Office upon termination of employment.

-2. AHC Staff are not required to wear a uniform or scrubs (at this time).
+2. AHC Staff are not required to wear a uniform or scrubs (at this time; however, this policy is subject to change).
 AHC Staff are to use their best discretion when choosing articles of clothing for work that are clean (free of stains and holes), modest (miniskirts, shorts above the thigh, low cut blouses, tank tops, uncovered leggings are prohibited), comfortable yet un-encumbering (sweat pants and work out clothing are prohibited) and professional (concert, political, religious, sexual, alcohol, drugs or cannabis promotional prints are prohibited) with securely fitted shoes (clogs, slippers, open/loose sandals and heals are prohibited).

 3. AHC Staff shall arrive to their assignments neatly dressed, clean and well groomed.
 AHC Staff must refrain from using strong perfumes or colognes to avoid agitating AHC Clientele repertory issues.

 Policies and Procedures Regarding: Scheduling, Time Sheets & Pay Periods

 1. AHC Staff may only work the schedules and hours they are assigned and must notify AHC Management of any requested schedule changes before consulting with Clients and/or other AHC Staff personally.
 No schedule changes are permitted outside of the approval of AHC Management.